aumouvantsillage/Tiny-HDL-Racket/doc/step-04.md

 * An output port of an instance cannot be assigned.

 The first four rules are closely related to the name resolution stage.
-In this step we have modified the function `resolve` accordingly.
+We have modified the function `resolve` accordingly.

 The other rules are implemented in file `lib/checker.rkt`.

+## Changes in the name resolution stage

+In `lib/scope.rkt`, the `lookup` function has been modified to accept an optional predicate to check against the retrieved data.

+File `lib/meta.rkt` defines struct types for all the named element types in a Tiny-HDL source.

+In `lib/resolver.rkt`, function `decorate` has been changed to instantiate these structs, and function `resolve` uses their predicates in calls to `lookup`.